Bi-Coloured-Python-Rock-Snake/creature/README.md

 can be created from python functions, the first switch to a greenlet calls that function.
-You can explicitly switch from one greenlet to another, in that case, the execution of the first greenlet is paused until some greenlet switches back into it.
-They are like python generators, but don't require the yield statement.
+You can explicitly switch from one greenlet to another: in that case, the execution of the first greenlet is paused, until some greenlet switches back into it.
+Greenlets are like python generators, but don't require the yield statement.

 In order to do our trick, we will require 2 greenlets, a sync one and an async one.